-If both hypotheses of directedness and pumpability could be removed from the entire proof, then our main result would settle the case of computation via self-assembly at temperature 1, by showing that every temperature 1 tile assembly system weakly self-assembles a semilinear set if it weakly self-assembles any set at all.
-As indicated in the introduction, we would interpret this statement, if true, to imply that general-purpose deterministic computation is not possible with two-dimensional temperature 1 tile assembly systems.
-We emphasize that the notion of weak self-assembly retains a sort of "determinism" in the sense that the locations receiving a black tile are fixed, no matter how assembly proceeds.
-This prevents the 2D results of Cook, Fu, and Schweller [2] and Adleman, discussed in the introduction, from being a counterexample, as those constructions do not weakly self-assembly any set.
+If both hypotheses of directedness and pumpability could be removed from the entire proof, then our main result would settle the case of computation via self-assembly at temperature 1, by showing that every temperature 1 tile assembly system weakly self-assembles a finite union of semidoubly periodic sets if it weakly self-assembles any set at all.
+As indicated in the introduction, we interpret this statement to imply that general-purpose deterministic computation is not possible with temperature 1 tile assembly systems.